-CDC: More Americans getting blood pressure under controlFebruary 13th, 2014 in Health /
+CDC: More Americans getting blood pressure under controlFebruary 13, 2014 in Medicine & Health / Health

 (HealthDay)—According to the U.S. Centers for Disease Control and Prevention, about two-thirds (64 percent) of people with high blood pressure had the condition under control during 2012, the latest year for which figures are available.
 The report is published in the Feb.
 14 issue of the CDC's Morbidity and Mortality Weekly Report.